+Home | Museum | Wanted | Specs | Previous | Next |

 plugs into an edge-card connector on the display board.
 It appears that

-a printer?) to be connected to the Compet 22.
+to be connected to the Compet 22.
+The plug also provides for an external power

 The Compet 22 uses exactly the

-same zener diode/transistor-regulated linear power supply design as the
+same zener diode/transistor-regulated linear power supply assembly as the

 Compet 16.